You Better Work!

 Level: Intermediate

 Work patterns are one of my favorite angles.
 In between races a trainer will “work” or exercise their horses.
-Works can have a any number of goals from simply keep the runner fit to addressing a specific issue or preparing to try something new.
+Works can have a any number of goals from simply keeping the runner fit to addressing a specific issue or preparing to try something new.

 The Data Points